Nashra-Tazmeen/portfolio/README.md

 <img src="https://github.com/Nashra-Tazmeen/sentimental-model-with-TF-and-transformers/blob/main/image.jpeg?raw=true" alt="Description of the image" width="640" height="480">

-In this project, I developed a sentiment classifier using TensorFlow and Transformers, focusing on the Rotten Tomatoes movie dataset.
-Leveraging deep learning techniques, I trained a transformer-based model to classify movie reviews as either positive or negative sentiments.
-By fine-tuning a pre-trained model from the Transformers library, I optimized the model's performance on the sentiment analysis task.
-The trained model was deployed as a web service, enabling real-time sentiment analysis of movie reviews.
-This project showcases my proficiency in natural language processing (NLP) and deep learning, demonstrating my ability to extract meaningful insights from textual data for sentiment analysis tasks.
+In this project, I have developed a sentiment classifier using TensorFlow and Transformers, focusing on the Rotten Tomatoes movie dataset.
+Leveraging deep learning techniques,  trained a transformer-based model to classify movie reviews as either positive or negative sentiments.
+By fine-tuning a pre-trained model from the Transformers library,  optimized the model's performance on the sentiment analysis task ,highlighting ability to harness state-of-the-art models like BERT for sentiment analysis tasks.

 [View full project...](https://github.com/Nashra-Tazmeen/sentimental-model-with-TF-and-transformers)